CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Findable.md

 ## Provenance?
-Provenance means validation & credibility – a researcher should comply to good scientific practices and be sure about what should get a PID (and what not).
+Provenance refers to the data lineage (inputs, entitites, systems, etc.) that ultimately impact validation & credibility.
+A researcher should comply to good scientific practices and be sure about what should get a PID (and what not).
 Metadata is central to visibility and citability – metadata behind a PID should be provided with consideration.
 Policies behind a PID system ensure persistence in the WWW - point.
 At least metadata will be available for a long time.
 Machine readability will be an essential part of future discoverability – resources should be checked and formats should be adjusted (as far possible).